-Launched in 1995, Plant A Row is a national public service program of the Garden Writers Association and the GWA Foundation.
+Launched in 1995, Plant A Row is a national public service program of Garden Communicators International (formerly the Garden Writers Association of America).
 Since 1995, over 20 million pounds of produce providing over 80 million meals have been donated by American gardeners.
 All of this has been achieved without government subsidy or bureaucratic red tape - just people helping people.
 For more information on the national program, CLICK HERE.

-Gardeners in the Community: 4,656 lbs.
+Gardeners in the community - 264.1 lbs.

 Ames Main Street Farmers' Market -